jackdoe/zr/README.txt

 Also tried roaring bitmaps to store the lists, but because so many are with close to zero documents the overhead is too high.

+Tried meilisearch as well, but it consumes a lot of disk and ram and it is slow to index on my laptop (8g ram).

 # Conclusion

 Writing the whole project with minimal usage of the web was an amazing